splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 [SC4S exclusively grants a port to a device when `SC4S_LISTEN_{vendor}_{product}_{TCP/UDP/TLS}_PORT={port}`](https://splunk.github.io/splunk-connect-for-syslog/main/sources/#unique-listening-ports).

-During startup, SC4S validates that listening ports are configured correctly, and show any issues in container logs.
+During startup, SC4S validates that listening ports are configured correctly, and shows any issues in container logs.

 You will receive an error message similar to the following if listening ports for `MERAKI SWITCHES` are configured incorrectly:
 ```